Reunification Palace : A Must See Place in Saigon/Ho Chi Minh City

 • 005: Cho Lon Bus Station – Bien Hoa Bus Station

-- Best Time To Visit Reunification Palace (Independent Palace):
+- Best Time To Visit Reunification Palace (Independence Palace):

 The historical monument named Independence Palace is opened to visitors at all day of the week, as well as holidays or New Year’s Eve.
 So one can visit the Palace at any time of the year.
 But visitors should consider coming to the Palace on special days, such as New Year’s Eve or the Independent Day (September 2nd), because the place will be more lively than usual.